Pacioretty’s goal, Fleury’s saves lead Vegas to 1-0 win

 Colorado netminder Philipp Grubauer, who had played nine of Colorado’s first 11 games, didn’t appear to be affected by the team’s pause.
 He was sharp in making 23 saves.

 His only glitch came early in the second period, when Zach Whitecloud sent a long pass to Pacioretty, who gathered the puck, raced to the top of the right circle and fired a wrist shot to Grubauer’s short side, just under his glove.
+It was Pacioretty’s seventh goal of the season.

+Whitecloud has three points over his past five games and has been even or positive in the plus-minus category in each of his past 11 games since Jan.
+16.

+“Obviously, we practice things day in and day out, have systems in place that allow guys to make plays and allow for guys to know where all the teammates are on the ice at once and a big part of that is chemistry,” Whitecloud said.
+“I think a bigger part of that is communication.
+We have a group that’s very familiar with each other, very comfortable with each other, and we all know what our jobs are.”

+“I think this team is built to compete any way you want to play the game,” Vegas coach Peter DeBoer said.
+“If you want to have a physical, grind-it-out, 1-0 game, we can play that game.
+We can also skate and score if we need to on a given night if it’s going to be a more open game.

+“I think we know come playoff time that the majority of games are going to look a lot more like tonight than they are the six-, seven-goal games you’ve seen in the first dozen.
+The fact that we did that tonight, and won, that’s a good sign.”

-It was all Vegas would need.
+Pacioretty’s goal was all Vegas would need.
 Fleury completed his second shutout of the season and the 63rd of his career, moving him within one of Henrik Lundqvist for 16th on the career list.

 Colorado’s shutdown began after playing Minnesota on Feb.
 3 when five Wild players went onto the NHL’s COVID-19 protocol.
 Avalanche forward Tyson Jost, who played all three games against the Wild, went on the list Feb.
 3, captain Gabriel Landeskog was added the following day, and defenseman Samuel Girard joined the list Feb.
 7. Colorado missed five games during its COVID-19 stoppage.